How Friends Can Help a Woman with Postpartum Depression

 As your friend begins treatment, it’s important to be there for her when she is ready to talk.
-You can support her by letting her know that you care for her and that you want to know how she is doing.
+You can support her by letting her know that you care and that you want to know how she is doing.
 While you don’t want to force her to talk about her feelings if she isn’t ready, you can remind her of your support by letting her know you are available.

 Suggest Social Activities

 A great way to show support for your friend who is suffering from postpartum depression is to invite her to social events and gatherings.
 Even if she declines or doesn’t show interest, the invitation can still help her to feel included and supported while she recovers.

 If she isn’t ready for large social settings, invite her out to low-key activities, such as coffee or a walk.
-This will take the pressure off of having to seem happy which can cause mothers with postpartum depression to feel guilt and shame.
+This will take the pressure off of having to seem happy, which can cause mothers with postpartum depression to feel guilt and shame.

 Attend Support Groups With Her

-If your friend expresses interest in attending postpartum depression support groups then encourage her to go by offering to attend with her.
+If your friend expresses interest in attending a postpartum depression support group, encourage her to go by offering to attend with her.
 Anxiety and depression can limit a mother’s willingness to attend support groups.
-By encouraging her and participating as well,you may find she is more likely to want to attend and be open to this type of resource.
+By encouraging her and participating as well, you may find she will be open to attending.

 Consider Her Level of Family Support

-The ability for a woman to reach a healthy postpartum depression recovery is largely dependent on the level of support she has in her life.
-If your friend doesn’t have family close by, or her doesn’t have a spouse, she will likely require the support of her friends.
+The ability for a woman to recover from postpartum depression is largely dependent on the level of support she has in her life.
+If your friend doesn’t have family or a spouse close by, she will need more support from her friends.

-By being aware of this, you can ensure that she is receiving adequate support from her other friends.
+By being aware of this, you can ensure that she receives adequate support from her other friends.
 Having a network of support ensures that a woman can recover from postpartum depression.